Le Maitre des Orphelins in Bookstores

 Very fulfilling to think of Blandine and Drummond making their way around the world.

-7 responses to “Le Maitre des Orphelins in Bookstores
+7 responses to “Le Maitre des Orphelins in Bookstores”

 1. Hopefully some of the other characters aren’t following them.

-Wonderful I am glad Blandine & Drummond are doing some traveling too.
+2. Wonderful I am glad Blandine & Drummond are doing some traveling too.

 3. I do have copies.
 I can’t make a linguistic comparison but it’s interesting to see the different covers.

-What a thrill this must be for you!
+4. What a thrill this must be for you!
 Good job!

-5. Steve and Betty Zimmerman's avatar Steve and Betty Zimmerman
+5. Steve and Betty Zimmerman Avatar

 Jean, Great!
 Hope they have sent you copies in all these different languages.
 Would be interesting to compare them.
 Maybe a German edition would be a good idea, too?